Bong Ravena

-Ferdinand "Bong" Ravena II (born May 22, 1970) is a Filipino former professional basketball player and a current assistant coach for the TNT Tropang Giga of the Philippine Basketball Association (PBA).
+Ferdinand "Bong" Ravena II (born May 22, 1970) is a Filipino former professional basketball player and a current assistant coach for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
 He was nicknamed The Raven during his playing days.

 Early life and college career

 Ravena did not start playing basketball in his younger days.
 He was more often seen in the open fields playing football, and when he was indoors, he played volleyball.
 Once he picked basketball as his primary sport, it came to him quickly.

 He played college basketball at University of the East under then coach Roel Nadurata and led the Red Warriors to a finals appearance in 1990 but fell to De La Salle Green Archers that were powered by Noli Locsin, Jun Limpot and Johnedel Cardel.